 the fall and spring semesters.

-- Funds will be disbursed by the federal government to the
+- Funds will be disbursed to the student’s account at the

-For GradPLUS/PLUS loans, an origination fee of 4.0% is assessed and
+For GradPLUS/PLUS loans, an origination fee of 4.0% will be

 For more information on debt management please visit the